JZ6/Office-Hours-Booking-System/WebAppService/README.md

 ## Quick start

 1. Make sure that you have Node v8 or above installed.
-2. Run `npm run setup` in order to install dependencies and clean the git repo.
+2. Run `npm install` in order to install dependencies.
 3. Run `npm start` to see the example app at `http://localhost:3000`.

 Now you're ready to rumble!

+Please recheck your commits and don't include build files!

 ## Features